 Egypt: Revolution, turmoil impact on pop culture

-New phrases have been coined to become part of everyday language
+New phrases have been coined and grafitti has become a popular art form

 Egypt's dizzying ride over the past three years since the toppling of autocratic Hosni Mubarak has not only shaken up the country's politics.
 It has revolutionized its pop culture scene, from language to music and art, bringing in a vibe of rebellion and voices from the urban poor.